 So.
 Onto the legend.
 The legend of the birth of Frankenstein.
-Mary Shelley wasn’t just some amoeba who had no ambition until that one stormy night of inspiration.
+Mary Godwin wasn’t just some amoeba who had no ambition until that one stormy night of inspiration.
 She had ambition.
 She was extremely well read.
 She had already written a book about her travels through war-torn Europe.
 She was the daughter of two very famous parents, atheist/revolutionary book publisher William Godwin, and Mary Wollstonecraft, feminist revolutionary who died giving birth to Mary.
-Mary Shelley was the nepo-est of nepo babies.
+Mary Godwin was a nepo baby.

 Mary Wollstonecraft

-Shelley was actually one of Godwin’s acolytes, before he knew Mary, drawn to Godwin for his radical ideas.
-Which was all well and good but the constantly cash-poor Godwin hoped Shelley would support him financially.
-Godwin somehow got it into his head Shelley would pay all his debts.
+Before he got to know Mary, Percy Shelley was one of William Godwin’s many acolytes, those drawn to Godwin for his radical ideas.
+This was all well and good but the constantly cash-poor Godwin hoped Shelley would support him financially.
+Godwin somehow got it into his head that Shelley would pay all his debts.
 Forever?
-It seems weird.
-Shelley came from wealth, of course – although I don’t even know what that means in this case, English aristocracy being what it is – but he wasn’t some famous guy who tossed money around.
-Meanwhile: Shelley met Godwin’s daughter, Mary, and before you know it, he was courting her – while standing at the grave of Mary Wollstonecraft, Mary’s mother.
+It is weird.
+Shelley came from wealth, of course – although I don’t even know what that means in this case, English aristocracy being what it is – but he didn’t have cash laying around, he wasn’t some famous guy who tossed money at his friends.
+He also ran afowl of his father, due to scandalous views like atheism, etc., so his inheritance wasn’t a done deal.
+So there’s this weird clingy older man assuming this much younger guy would bankroll him.
+In the meantime, Percy met Godwin’s daughter, Mary, and before you knew it, he was courting her, much of this (very brief) courtship taking place standing at the grave of Mary Wollstonecraft, Mary’s mother.
 You can’t make this up.
-Shelley was married, too!
-His wife Harriet was pregnant!
+Shelley was married at the time, too!
+His wife Harriet was pregnant, TOO!
 But he ran away with Mary anyway.
 Mary was 17.

 Percy Bysshe Shelley

-Of course her father was scandalized, but his reaction was tempered by the fact that he also thought Shelley should pay his debts, because Shelley had promised (did he, though?) he would.
-So it was weird.
-Also, Mary’s attitude was like: “Seriously, dad, why are you scandalized?
-You and my mother were radical, you and my mother didn’t believe in marriage, and I don’t either.
+Of course William Godwin was scandalized, but his reaction was tempered by his desire for Shelley’s money.
+Godwin felt Shelley promised to support him (did he, though?).
+Also, Mary’s attitude was, essentially, “Seriously, Dad, you should not be surprised at my behavior.
+You and my mother didn’t believe in marriage or any state institutions, and I don’t either.
 You taught me well, right?”

 At any rate, Shelley and Mary (and poor hang-along Claire) ran away to Europe together.
-Rumors swirled around them.
-The most depraved stuff.
-In 1816, as mentioned, they traveled to Geneva to meet up with Lord Byron.
+Rumors swirled around them, depraved stuff.
+Orgies, incest.
+In 1816, as mentioned, they traveled to Geneva to meet up with Lord Byron, who had rented a villa with his friend, physician John William Polidori.
 The intervening centuries have blurred some of the specifics: it seems like Shelley must have been famous, but he really wasn’t.
 He was more famous for his scandals than for his poetry (at that time).
 Byron, on the other hand, was famous, as famous for his poetry as for his self-inventing fiery mercurial personality.
 Mary and Shelley were eager to get close to this celebrated man.
 Claire got too close.
 And paid the price.

 In her famous preface to the re-issue of Frankenstein, she described the genesis, the “a-ha” moment of getting The Idea.